tripal/tripal_doc/docs/dev_guide/biodata/importers.rst

   */
   class GFF3Importer extends ChadoImporterBase {

-As you can see in the code above, the annotation section consists of multiple settings in key/value pairs.
+In the code above, the annotation section consists of multiple settings in key/value pairs.
 The meaning of each settings is as follows:

 - ``id``: A unique machine readable plugin ID for the loader.
 It must only contain alphanumeric characters and the underscore.
 It should be lowercase.
 - ``label``: the human readable name (or label) for this importer.
 It is wrapped in a ``@Translation()`` function which will allow Drupal to provide translations for it.
 This label is shown to the user in the list of available data importers.